sviluppalice/sviluppalice/README.md

 - **Description:** A mobile app that helps users quickly choose a date location by offering a selection of places they’ve pre-added.
 It simplifies the decision-making process, so users can avoid endless discussions about where to go.
 - **Goal:** To make it publicly available, providing an easy and fun way for people to choose the perfect spot for their date without the stress of debating options.

+### ⛵ **BlueCrew**
+- **Description**: A mobile app that connects sailboat owners to plan trips and sail together for added safety and camaraderie.
+It also allows users to offer paid spots on their boats, enabling others to join their journey and experience sailing, creating a seamless way to share adventures on the sea.
+- **Goal**: To provide a platform where sailboat owners can sail confidently in groups while also offering unique opportunities for individuals to enjoy sailing experiences by joining boat trips for a fee.

 ---

 ## 🎉 More About Me